philippe-bourdeau/quickfs-app/README.md

 ## TODO

-review volumes ?
-Mounts ?
+review volumes & mounts in docker-compose

+upgrade php-library
+migrate to SDK model
+upgrade to laravel-8